-The reasonable accommodations process shall begin as soon as an employee makes a request for safety accommodations to the site administrator/designee, or as soon as the site administrator/designee becomes aware of the possible need for a safety accommodation.
+The reasonable accommodations process shall begin as soon as an employee makes a request for safety related accommodations to the site administrator/designee, or as soon as the site administrator/designee becomes aware of the possible need for a safety related accommodation.

-Pursuant to relevant regulations, the request for reasonable accommodations does not have to be in writing, nor does the employee have to use special language such as "reasonable accommodation" or "safety".
+Pursuant to relevant regulations, the request for reasonable accommodations does not have to be in writing, nor does the employee have to use special language such as "reasonable accommodation" or "safety."
 A verbal request should be documented in writing by the site administrator/designee.
 The site administrator/designee may request that the employee provide a signed written statement certifying that the accommodation is for purposes authorized pursuant to this Bulletin.

-Responsibilities of District Employees:

-- 1. The employee, or a person acting on their behalf, shall complete a statement certifying that the requested accommodations are for a purpose covered by this Bulletin.
-See the certification section on page 5. - 2.
+- A. Responsibilities of District Employees: - 1.
+The employee, or a person acting on their behalf, shall complete a statement certifying that the requested accommodations are for a purpose encompassed by this Bulletin.
+See the certification section. - 2.
 The employee shall give reasonable advance notice of the employee's intention to take time off work, unless advance notice is not feasible. - 3.
-If the employee no longer needs an accommodation for safety at work, the employee shall notify the site administrator/designee that the accommodation is no longer needed.

-Responsibilities of the Site Administrator/Designee:

-- 1. Notify employees of their rights under the law by providing the Victims of Domestic Violence Leave Notice to new employees upon hire and to all employees upon request. - 2.
-Respond promptly to any verbal or written request for reasonable accommodations for safety at work due to an employee's status as a victim of domestic violence, sexual assault or stalking. - 3.
-For assistance and consultation, contact the Local District, School Police (213) 625-6631, the School Mental Health Crisis Counseling and Intervention Services (213) 241-3841 or other offices, as appropriate.
+If the employee no longer needs an accommodation for safety at work, it is incumbent upon the employee to notify the site administrator/designee that the accommodation is no longer needed. - B. Responsibilities of the Site Administrator/Designee: - 1.
+Notify employees of their rights under the law by providing the Victim of crime or abuses of Domestic Violence Leave Notice to new employees upon hire and to all employees upon request. - 2.
+Respond promptly to any verbal or written request for reasonable accommodations for safety at work due to an employee's status as a victim of crime or abuse of domestic violence, sexual assault, stalking, or other crime.

-- 4. Engage in a timely, good faith interactive process by meeting with the employee to determine the safety concerns and identify possible accommodations. - 5.
+- 3. For assistance and consultation, contact the Local District, School Police (213) 625-6631, the School Mental Health Crisis Counseling and Intervention Services (213) 241-3841 or other offices, as appropriate. - 4.
+Engage in a timely, good faith interactive process by meeting with the employee to determine the safety concerns and identify possible accommodations. - 5.
 Consider urgent circumstances or danger facing the employee, in determining whether an accommodation is reasonable. - 6.
 Ensure that the reasonable accommodation policy is implemented, as appropriate, to ensure the safety of the workplace. - 7.
 Document the interactive process and the accommodations using Attachment A, Record of Interactive Process. - 8.
-Request certification or recertification of the employee's status as a victim of domestic violence, sexual assault or stalking.
+Request certification or recertification of the employee's status as a victim of crime or abuse of domestic violence, sexual assault, stalking, or other crime.
 (See sections on certification and recertification below.) - 9.
 Monitor and follow up to ensure that the safety accommodation is effective and still necessary.
 Follow-up must be documented. - 10.
 Consider removing the employee's name from the school or office website. - 11.
 Refer requests that are not able to be implemented to your Local District Office.

-The Reasonable Accommodation Committee does not address requests made regarding employee safety.
+It is not within the purview of the Reasonable Accommodation Committee to address requests made regarding employee safety.

-Provide Resources:
+C. Provide Resources: